Paul Gauguin Paintings & the Post Impressionism Art Movement

 However the two would forever admire each other’s work.

 By 1891, disillusioned with France and European values, Gauguin ventures to Tahiti and the neighboring islands.
-He lives amongst them and paints the indigenous women.
+He lives amongst the natives and paints the indigenous women.
 These travels inspire a bold and new styles in his artwork.
 Gauguin often uses different hues to convey emotion, rather than to represent how it really was.

 Paul Gauguin – Paintings in Tahiti